atlassian/react-sweet-state/docs/advanced/container.md

 ## Containers

 By default, you are allowed to have a single Store instance, and they all live in a single global registry.
 However in large, complex applications you might want to have multiple instances of the same Store type.
-That's where `Container` component comes into play: it allows you to have multiple global instances of the same Store type (so still available app-wide) or even local only instances (only accessible to children Subscribers/hooks).
+That's where `Container` component comes into play: it allows you to have multiple instances of the same Store type either globally (so still available app-wide) or just locally (only accessible to children Subscribers/hooks).

 ```js
 // components/counter.js